ianjwhite99/opencode-with-claude/README.md

 Use [OpenCode](https://opencode.ai) with your [Claude Max](https://claude.ai) subscription.

-## Why?
+## What this is

-This is a wrapper on top of [opencode-claude-max-proxy](https://github.com/rynfar/opencode-claude-max-proxy) with a key difference: instead of requiring you to start the proxy manually via the CLI or Docker, the OpenCode plugin manages the proxy lifecycle automatically.
-It spins up a dedicated proxy instance when OpenCode starts and tears it down on exit.

-Each OpenCode instance gets its own proxy on an OS-assigned port, which means multiple instances can run simultaneously without conflicts — and without hitting concurrent session timeouts that occur when all requests are funneled through a single proxy.
-The plugin also injects session tracking headers directly into API requests, so the proxy doesn't need to rely on fingerprint-based session matching.
+An [OpenCode](https://opencode.ai) plugin that runs [opencode-claude-max-proxy](https://github.com/rynfar/opencode-claude-max-proxy) for you: **start OpenCode once** and the proxy comes up with it; **quit OpenCode** and the proxy stops.
+No separate proxy CLI or Docker container to manage.

+**Compared to running the proxy yourself:**

+- **One process to think about** — OpenCode owns the proxy lifecycle (start/stop) instead of you juggling two things.
+- **Several OpenCode windows at once** — each instance gets its own proxy on an OS-assigned port, so ports do not collide and you avoid session issues from sharing one proxy across instances.
+- **Explicit session headers** — the plugin adds session tracking on outgoing API calls, so the proxy does not have to infer sessions from fingerprints alone.

 ## How It Works